top of page

 Montana sapphires possess lower iron concentrations.
 Instead of the high-contrast, aggressive banding of their Australian cousins, Montanas display softer, gradual transitions.
 Think steely blue-grays, minty greens, and pale yellows melting into one another.
 The boundary between colors is highly diffuse.
 If Australian partis are bold graphic design, Montanas are soft watercolors.

 They rarely occur in large sizes.
-Let’s be brutally honest—the fatal flaw with these is that you simply can't get substantial size and top-tier clarity in the same rock.
-The chunky pieces out there are inevitably choked with inclusions, and the flawlessly clean stones are frustratingly microscopic. feature exceptional clarity.
-Their bright, icy luster looks fantastic in modern, minimalist bezel settings, performing beautifully even in low-light environments.
+I have to lay this out plainly, the main downside with these is that it's almost impossible to reliably source substantial size and top-tier clarity in the same rock.
+The chunky pieces out there are inevitably choked with inclusions, and the flawlessly clean stones are frustratingly microscopic.
+Their bright, icy luster looks fantastic in modern, minimalist bezel settings, performing beautifully even in low-light environments, but you will find most of these stones in the half carat or below size range, when you start going up the price quite literally sky-rockets.

 DISCLAIMER: THE BERYLLIUM TRAP

-What absolutely fries my circuit board is the rampant misrepresentation of treatments in the modern gemstone trade.
+What absolutely fries my circuit board is the level of misrepresentation of treatments in some corners of the modern gemstone trade.
 The moment a specific style gets popular, the market floods with ALL the droids you aren’t looking for.

 Khay's Professional Experience and Insight

 Heating sapphires to improve color is a known, historically accepted practice.
 However, this applies strictly to the standard heat-treatment process.
 Unfortunately, since parti sapphires started skyrocketing in popularity, I have noticed an influx of beryllium-diffused sapphires being passed off as standard heat-treated Australian partis.
 Yes, the base corundum might have come from Australian dirt.
 But beryllium diffusion is a severe, non-standard lattice alteration, and the trade does not universally accept it.
 These stones command a lower price point than standard heated or unheated sapphires of any type.
 I don't inherently mind that they exist—they offer an affordable alternative for tight budgets.
-What I demand from this industry is transparency.
+What I demand, and you should too, from this industry is transparency.
 Sellers must accurately portray a stone's treatments because treatment directly dictates value.
 These imposter stones are easy to spot at the bench: they are suspiciously cheap, and their lighter zones feature an unmistakable, artificial orangeness.
 It looks like a bad spray tan.
 Natural orange flashes aren't entirely impossible in a parti sapphire.
-However, in my 15-plus years of sourcing rough and faceted stones, I’ve only ever seen two.
+However, in my 15-plus years of sourcing rough and faceted stones, I’ve only ever seen a few.
 Those rare examples were subdued, chaotic, and contained within organic color zones.
-The signature yellow in a genuine, unheated Australian parti leans crisp and slightly green, not traffic-cone orange.
+The signature yellow in a genuine, unheated Australian parti leans gold and slightly green, not traffic-cone orange.
+I have yet to find myself eating humble pie when I've clocked a beryllium heated imposter - a quick nosy under the right type of magnification reveals all.

 Choosing Your Fighter